 An artist visited a museum where one of his masterpieces was on exhibit.
-As he approached the painting he noticed that the museum had placed one of his earlier, lesser known works beside the masterpiece.
-He stood there comparing both paintings and began to feel sad.
-Just then someone recognized him and said to him, “You should be pleased because of the progress you have made.”
-But the artist didn’t share that opinion.
-He just smiled somewhat sadly and said, “It grieves me that I realized so little of the promise I showed in my youth.”
+He approached the painting and noticed that the museum had placed one of his earlier, lesser-known works beside it.
+As he stood there comparing both paintings, he began to feel sad.
+Just then someone recognized him and complimented him on his masterpiece.
+But the artist couldn’t enjoy that word of praise.
+Instead, he replied, “All I know is that it grieves me that I realized so little of the promise I showed in my youth.”

 Truth be told, many Christians would have to say the same thing about their Christian growth.
-They showed such promise when they were young!
+Oh, they showed so much promise when they were young!
 They went to church.
 They studied the Bible.
 They prayed.
 They gave.
 They witnessed.
 They lived lives of holiness.
 But then they got older and ran into some trouble.

-Isn’t it fascinating that Jesus said that we must “become as little children” AFTER we are “converted”?
-Why would He say such a thing?
-He said it because He knew that we are prone to become more hardened, cynical, and doubtful as we age.
-The adult life has a way of knocking the childlike faith out of us, and even authentic Christian conversion doesn’t eliminate that tendency.
-That’s why we adults must become again “as little children.”
+Did you notice that Jesus said we must “become as little children” AFTER we are “converted”?
+Why did He make that the order?
+He did it because He knew that we are prone to become more hardened, cynical, and doubtful as we age.
+Yes, the adult life surely has a way of knocking the childlike faith out of us, and even authentic Christian conversion doesn’t eliminate that problem.
+That’s why even us Christian adults must become “as little children.”
 Is that a tall order?
 You’d better believe it.
 But is it one worth meeting?
-Absolutely, because when we meet it that creates a true masterpiece.
+Absolutely, because when we meet it, that creates a true masterpiece.